aj-enns/ghcp-download-usage/README.md

 This solution uses Azure Managed Identity to securely access the storage account without keys.
 The role assignments are managed in two possible ways:

-1. **Via GitHub Actions Workflow (Recommended)**: The `deploy-automation-vars.yml` workflow assigns the "Storage Blob Data Contributor" role to the Automation Account's managed identity.
+1. **Via GitHub Actions Workflow (Recommended)**: The `deploy-automation-vars.yml` workflow automatically assigns the "Storage Blob Data Contributor" role to the Automation Account's managed identity.
+This approach handles the role assignment after deployment, making it suitable even when the service principal lacks elevated permissions during Bicep deployment.

-2. **Manually**: If your service principal doesn't have "User Access Administrator" rights, assign the role manually:
+2. **Manually**: If your service principal doesn't have "User Access Administrator" rights, you can assign the role manually after deployment:

    ```sh
    az role assignment create --assignee <automation-account-principal-id> --role "Storage Blob Data Contributor" --scope /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>
    ```

-   You can get the `automation-account-principal-id` from the Azure Portal or from the output of the Bicep deployment.
+   You can get the `automation-account-principal-id` from the Azure Portal or from the output of the Bicep deployment by checking the `automationAccountPrincipalId` output value.

 ### 5. Deploy the Runbook Script
 You can deploy the PowerShell script (`GetGHCPUsageData/GetEnterpriseUsage.ps1`) to your Automation Account using the provided GitHub Actions workflow or manually with the Azure CLI: